xanmankey/FishingForPhish/docs/usage.rst

    $ pip install git+https://github.com/LeeKamentsky/python-javabridge.git@master

-**Selenium Webdriver: requires a valid Selenium instance and a valid Webdriver (Firefox is reccomended as of right now, as the module doesn't have support for other drivers, although it could easily be added), see here for more information: https://www.selenium.dev/documentation/webdriver/getting_started/**
+**Selenium Webdriver: requires a valid Selenium instance and a valid Webdriver (Firefox is reccomended as of right now, as the module doesn't have support for other drivers, although it could easily be added), see here for more information: https://www.selenium.dev/documentation/webdriver/getting_started/, and make sure you use compatible versions!**

 **The imagemagick package is required to use the example imageAnalyzer analyzer if so desired.
 For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php**